-This why cervical cancer screening is so important and beneficial.
-Since it takes so long for the cancer to actually occur, with early screening, these pre-cancer cells can be easily detected and treated.
-The PAP smear looks for pre-cancers, cell changes on the cervix that might become cervical cancer if they are not treated appropriately.
+This is why cervical cancer screening is so important and beneficial.
+Since it takes so long for cancer to actually occur, with early screening, these pre-cancer cells can be easily detected and treated.
+The PAP smear looks for pre-cancers and cell changes on the cervix that might become cervical cancer if they are not treated appropriately.

 When to start?

 An important form of prevention is the HPV vaccination.
 If you have never been sexually active, you can get immunized.
-This helps preventing infection with the various strains of HPV.
-For those who are sexually active, use a condom, be faithful, do not have multiple sexual partners etc. you know the drill.
-But just so you know, condoms are not fully effective, because there can still be skin to skin contact when using a condom.
+This helps prevent infection with the various strains of HPV.
+For those who are sexually active, use a condom, be faithful, do not have multiple sexual partners etc., you know the drill.
+But just so you know, condoms are not fully effective because there can still be skin-to-skin contact when using a condom.